The next-gen message broker, LavinMQ

 - Anders Bälter, Developer LavinMQ

 LavinMQ offers support for both extremely long queue lengths and for a large number of queues.
 It also offers support for very high numbers of connections and channels.
-Unique to LavinMQ is the support for persistent exchanges, a feature available in Kafka that makes it possible to re-consume messages even if they have already been consumed.
-LavinMQ also offers the ability to pause queues.
+In addition to this, LavinMQ offers the ability to pause queues.
 This is a useful feature when you quickly need to pause the message flow.
 It allows the queues to grow longer until delivery is resumed again.

 Tracking down issues becomes a lot easier with LavinMQ.
 This heavily reduces the time required to fix bugs experienced with other message brokers in the past.
 LavinMQ is a one-node message broker, which means that it is reliable and stable with an easy option to set up a hot-standby, which is an identical system that can be ready to take over in case of primary system failure (hot-standby).